What42Pizza/What42s-Rust-Theme-Light/README.md

 <br>

-### This is my personal theme for VS Code, focused mainly on readability.
+### This is my personal VS Code theme, focused mainly on readability.

 <br>
 <br>